How to accept stock donations: Easy steps for nonprofits

 1. It adds a level of protection to your nonprofit’s identifying financial information.

-2. It ensures that you’ll know who gave which stock gifts and when, allowing you to thank and steward them and bypass the anonymity problem of the traditional process.
+2. It ensures that you’ll know who gave which stock gifts and when, allowing you to thank donors and bypass the anonymity problem of the traditional process.

 If you’re building this page yourself, a simple form that collects your donor’s name and contact info, brokerage information, type and name of stock, intended donation date, and the value/number of shares to be donated will suffice.